Nebadon1/LEARN-C-SHARP/README.md

 ## List Down the differences between Public, Static, Void keywords.

-### STATIC: Is use to declare members of a type specific to that type.
+### STATIC: Is use to declare members of a type specific to that typeu.
+### VOID: State the method, but does NOT return any Value.
+### PUBLIC: It is a access specifier, Which state the method of a class that can be accessed publicly.